 15. A Recognition Program

-Doing a job becomes really tough when you don’t get appreciated for it.
-This is precisely why having a recognition program becomes important for an organization.
+Doing a job becomes really tough when you don't get appreciated for it.
+This is precisely why having a recognition program becomes vital for a company.

-When an employee gets rewarded and recognized for doing a great job, it establishes a sense of belonging in them Moreover, the appreciation alone drives their future performance and boosts their morale.
+When an employee gets rewarded and recognized for doing a great job, it establishes a sense of belonging.
+Moreover, the appreciation alone drives their future performance and boosts their morale.

-Appreciated employees are also more likely to take responsibilities, work on more creative projects and also more motivated.
-Recognized employees equals to better employees.
+Appreciated employees are also more likely to take responsibilities, work on more creative projects, and also more motivated.
+Recognized employees equal to better employees.

-Even something as small as a social shout out on the company’s board or getting special perks like “Employee Of The Month” Special Lunch is a sure way to make your people feel more valued.
+Even something as small as a social media shout-out or getting special perks like "Employee Of The Month" gift cards is sure to make your people feel more valued.